The Jack Benny Program: Radio

 During this period, the Benny character gradually became that of the vain, miserly, untalented performer for which he would be recognized, while the "ditzy" role went from Mary to Kenny, and Don Wilson would become the target of jokes about his weight.
-Halfway through the season, the famous "feud" with Fred Allen began, climaxing with a visit to New York, after which Eddie Anderson was cast as a porter.
-His character was so well received that it was decided to have Anderson join the cast as Rochester, Benny's valet.
-In 1939, Baker chose to leave the show and was replaced by Dennis Day.
+Halfway through the season, the famous "feud" with Fred Allen began, climaxing with a visit to New York, after which Eddie Anderson was cast as a porter for the train trip back to Los Angeles.
+His character was so well received that it was decided to have Anderson join the cast as Rochester Van Jones, Benny's valet.
+In 1939, Kenny Baker chose to leave the show and was replaced by Dennis Day.

 In 1941, NBC celebrated Benny's 10th anniversary in radio in an unprecedented manner, broadcasting part of a banquet dedicated to him, in which the network conceded the Sunday 7:00 to 7:30 pm slot to Benny instead of the sponsor, as it was the custom during the Golden Age of Radio.

-In 1942, General Foods switched the sponsor product from Jell-O to Grape-Nuts.
+In 1942, due to sugar shortages during war time, General Foods switched their sponsor product from Jell-O to Grape-Nuts.
 World War II affected the show as Harris joined the Merchant Marines, being absent from the program from December 1942 until March 1943.
 That fall, Morrow joined the Army and Beloin left the show; they were replaced by Milt Josefsberg, John Tackaberry, George Balzer, and Cy Howard, the latter of whom was soon replaced by Sam Perrin.
-Day enlisted in the Navy in early 1944, not returning until 1946.
 The new writers emphasized sitcom situations instead of the film parodies prevalent in earlier years.
+Also during this time, Hilliard Marks, the brother of Benny's wife, Mary Livingstone, became the show's full-time producer.

-After 10 years with General Foods, American Tobacco's Lucky Strike became Benny's sponsor from October 1944, an association that lasted until 1959.
+In early 1944, Dennis Day enlisted in the Navy, not returning until 1946.
+He was temporarily replaced by tenor Larry Stevens.
+In October, 1944, after 10 years with General Foods, American Tobacco's Lucky Strike became Benny's sponsor, an association that lasted until 1959.

 The show switched networks to CBS on January 2, 1949, as part of CBS president William S. Paley's notorious "raid" on NBC talent in 1948–49.
 It stayed there for the remainder of its radio run, ending on May 22, 1955.
 In 1952, Harris was replaced by Bob Crosby.
 CBS aired repeat episodes from 1956 to 1958 as The Best of Benny.